Gary Dilley: 1964 Tokyo Olympics

-Gary J. Dilley (born January 15, 1945) is an American former competition swimmer and Olympic medalist.
-He represented the United States at the 1964 Summer Olympics in Tokyo, where he received a silver medal in men's 200-meter backstroke, finishing second behind American teammate Jed Graef.
+After travelling to Tokyo with the team, Dilley represented the United States at the 1964 Summer Olympics, where he received a silver medal in men's 200-meter backstroke, with a time of 2:10.5, which would have been a world record, but he finished only .2 seconds behind American teammate Jed Graef.
+American Bob Bennett took the bronze with a time of 2:13.1, establishing an American sweep in the event.
 Dilley set new Olympic records in the heats and semifinals, but Graef improved upon Dilley's records in the event's second semifinal and final.